I’ve never understood why some people don’t love cheesecake. The Hippie Chick is one of these.

 Preheat oven to 325F.

 With electric beaters, mix cream cheese and sugar.
-Add eggs, yolks and sour cream and mix well.
+Add eggs and sour cream and mix well.
+Add vanilla and flour and mix well.

 Reserve about 1/2 cup cheesecake mixture, and pour the rest over the baked crust.

 Mix about 1/2 cup of the cooled lime curd with the reserved cheesecake mixture.
 Spoon lime-cheesecake mixture over the cheesecake in big dollops.
-Spoon remaining lime curd over cheesecake in big dollops.
+Spoon additional 1/2 cup (more or less to your preference) lime curd over cheesecake in big dollops.

 Use a knife to make long passes through the cheesecake and marble everything together.